Community Development

 - Form 990 Policy Series The IRS Form 990 now asks several questions about nonprofit governance policies and procedures.
 This series of memoranda was designed to help legal counsel to advise clients on drafting and adopting such policies.
 Each memorandum includes a form policy with a discussion of why various provisions might be used by a particular organization, as well as rationales for adoption of the policies, including references to applicable statutes and regulations.
 The series was created by the Form 990 Policy Series Group, a group of California lawyers who practice nonprofit law, including Public Counsel's General Counsel.

-- FAQ About CDP's Assistance to Nonprofits The five most frequently asked questions regarding the Community Development Project's Assistance for Nonprofits.
+- FAQs About CDP's Assistance to Nonprofits The five most frequently asked questions regarding the Community Development Project's Assistance for Nonprofits.

 - Why Your Nonprofit Might Need Legal Assistance